The Strong Gravitational Lens Finding Challenge: Lens finding methods

 \subsubsection{ALL (Avestruz, Li, Lightman)}

-We detail the ALL team methodology in \citet{avestruz_etal17}.
-The pipeline was originally developed to automatically classify strong lenses in mock Hubble Space Telescope and Large Synoptic Sky Telescope data generated with code described in \citet{li_etal16} and \citet{collett_15}.
-We apply the same exact steps for the single-band data for Euclid, but modify the feature extraction step for the four-band KIDS data.
+The ALL team methodology is detailed in \citet{avestruz_etal17}.
+The pipeline was originally developed to automatically classify strong lenses in mock HST and LSST data generated with code described in \citet{li_etal16} and \citet{collett_15}.
+We apply exactly the same steps for the single-band data for Euclid, but modify the feature extraction step for the four-band KIDS data.
 We summarize the steps below.

-We use tools from {\em Scikit-learn} \citep{pedregosa_etal12} and perform minimal image preprocessing.
+Tools from {\em Scikit-learn} \citep{pedregosa_etal12} are used and some minimal image preprocessing is performed.
 First, we replace masked pixels with the average of surrounding pixels, then enhance contrast in the image by taking the normalized log of pixel values.
-The next step of our pipeline consists of a feature extraction stage, where our feature vector is a {\em histogram of oriented gradients} (HOG) \citep{dalalandtriggs_05} that quantifies edges in the image.
+The next step consists of a feature extraction stage, where our feature vector is a {\em histogram of oriented gradients} (HOG) \citep{dalalandtriggs_05} that quantifies edges in the image.
 HOG has three main parameters that determine the binning and resolution of edges captured by the features.
 The result is a one dimensional feature vector corresponding to the magnitude of oriented gradients across the image.
 With the KIDS data, we extract a feature vector for each of the four bands and concatenate the vectors to create a final feature vector for each object that we use to train a model classifier.

-We use {\em Logistic Regression} (LR), a machine learning algorithm, to train a classifier model.
+We use {\em Logistic Regression} (LR) to train a classifier model.
 LR requires a parameter search over the regression coefficient, $C_{LogReg}$.
 The parameters from both the feature extrator, HOG, and the linear classifier, LR, contain parameters that we optimize for peak model performance.
 We use {\em GridSearchCV} from {\em Scikit-learn} to select cross-validated parameters for HOG parameters and a subset of $C_{LogReg}$ values with 20\% of the test images provided.
 We then run a finer parameter search over $C_{LogReg}$, splitting the test images into 80\% training and and 20\% test to avoid overfitting the data.
 We use the best parameters to then train the entire dataset for the final model classifier that we used to evaluate the competition data.